 If as a result of these 3 tests you can see that the hair is OK, you can now start coloring or bleaching.
-But first, if the hair has been dyed black, you will need to use Color Remover.

 Many retail bleaches and hair products just don't have the controlled lift that is required.
 They can lift by a couple of levels, 3 at the most.

 Even so-called professional beauty products, bought at beauty stores, may have very indifferent lifting capability.

 You will end up using 40 Vol developer which is really harmful to the hair and will compromise hair integrity.

 We do recommend Ugly Duckling bleaches because of the controlled lift they offer.